 Elevation Plan Requirements Provided 1.
-Dimension/Orientation 1a.
-The elevation plan shall be at least 24 x 36 inches in size, folded to no larger than 8.5 inches.
+D imension/Orientation 1a.
+The elevation plan shall be at least 24 x 36 inches in size, folded to no larger than 8.5 x 14 inches.
 1b.
-For projects that are proposed on large lots, or have multiple buildings, include enlargement/detailed drawing of the each areas/building of the proposed development. e an 1c.
-The scale must be to an architectural scale and may not be less than $\frac{1}{4}$ inch equals 1 $\frac{1}{4}$ foot.
+For projects that are proposed on large lots, or have multiple buildings, include an enlargement/detailed drawing of the each areas/building of the proposed development.
+1c.
+The scale must be to an architectural scale and may not be less than $\frac{1}{4}$ inch equals 1 foot.
 1d.
-Photo simulations may be necessary to show adequate screening, viewshed, and over concept of the project and should be coordinated with the Planning Division.
-Planulations must show the landscape's conceptual design including types, sizes, textures of pant; screening; and massing.
-The photos should be take from various local and local loca Photo and ation shoto 1e.
-Renderings of buildings any new plants shall convey plant size at approximately 5 years growth. rears 1f.
+Photo simulations may be necessary to show adequate screening, viewshed, and overall concept of the project and should be coordinated with the Planning Division.
+Photo simulations must show the landscape's conceptual design including types, sizes, and textures of pant; screening; and massing.
+The photos should be take from various location and /or angles for which the public would typically view the site.
+Before and after photo exhibits should be presented.
+1e.
+Renderings of buildings any new plants shall convey plant size at approximately 5 years growth.
+1f.
 Legend including scale, north arrow, and description of all symbols used on the plan.
-2. Title Block 2a.
+2. Ti itle Block 2a.
 The Title Block shall include: (1) The address of the project.
-(2) The applicable City of Simi Valley Project Numbers once available (e.g. CUP, TP, etc.) (3) Name, address and phone numbers of: (i) Applicant. (ii) Person Preparing the Plan and their license/seal/expiration signature and signed. date (iii) Property Owner.
+(2) 1 The applicable City of Simi Valley Project Numbers once available (e.g. CUP, TP, etc.) (3) Name, address and phone numbers of: (i) Applicant. (ii) Person Preparing the Plan and their license/seal/expiration signature and date signed. (iii) Property Owner.
 (4) Date of latest revision.
 Any future revisions shall be clearly annotated.
 (5) Assessor's Parcel Number(s).
 3. Project Information List 3a.
 Gross and net square footage of building(s), existing and proposed.
 4. Elevation Details 4a.
-Buildings and structures must be labeled to indicate what building or structure is shown or elevations. - 4b.
-Four elevations of the exterior of buildings and structures labeled in terms of the direction elevation faces (i.e., north, south, east, or west). n the
+Buildings and structures must be labeled to indicate what building or structure is shown on the elevations.
+4b.
+Four elevations of the exterior of buildings and structures labeled in terms of the direction the elevation faces (i.e., north, south, east, or west).